malekex6/malekex6/README.md

 - **[Tool Management Backend-Safran]([link-to-project](https://github.com/malekex6/Safran_Project.git))**: Developed backend solutions leveraging Spring Boot and Java <version> for the Safran project.
 Orchestrated RESTful APIs and integrated frontend components, contributing to a robust tool management system.
 Involved in designing and implementing key functionalities, streamlining data processing, and ensuring scalability.
 Delivered impactful solutions resulting in improved tool management efficiency and operational effectiveness.

+- **[IMDB Sentiment Analysis]([link-to-project]https://github.com/malekex6/IMDB_Sentiment_Analysis)**: The IMDB Sentiment Analysis is an NLP project, this tool predicts sentiments—positive or negative—within movie reviews sourced from the IMDB dataset.
+The project extensively utilizes NLP libraries such as NLTK and SpaCy.

 ## Get in Touch